 - beclomethasone (Beconase, Beconase AQ, Vancenase, Vancenase AQ)

 - budesonide (Rhinocort)

 These are generally used once or twice daily.
 It is recommended to tilt the head forward during the administration to avoid from spraying the back of the throat instead of the nose.

-These drugs [prednisone, methylprednisolone (Medrol), hydrocortisone (Hydrocortone, Cortef)] are highly effective in allergic patients; however there is a potential for serious side effects when used for extended periods.
-They are best used for the short-term management of allergic problems, and a physician must always monitor their use.
+These drugs, for example, prednisone, methylprednisolone (Medrol), and hydrocortisone (Hydrocortone, Cortef) are highly effective in allergic patients.
+They are best used for short-term management of allergic problems, and a health-care professional must always monitor their use, as there are potential serious side effects when using these medications for extended periods.
 These are reserved only for very severe cases that do not respond to the usual treatment with nasal steroids and antihistamines.

 Antihistamines can be divided into two groups:

-- Non-sedating or second generation [loratadine (Claritin), cetirizine (Zyrtec)].
+- Non-sedating or second generation, for example, loratadine (Claritin), cetirizine (Zyrtec),fexofenadine (Allegra).
 Non-sedating antihistamines can have serious drug interactions.
 Most of these are found over the counter.

 Examples of decongestant sprays include: